jbcodeforce/ML-studies/docs/genAI/index.md

 ## Use cases

-We can group the use cases in different categories:
+We can group the Generative AI use cases in different categories:

 ???+ info "Improve customer experiences"
     * Chatbot functionality with context, with better user's experiences.
 Reduce operational costs using automated response.